 Offer paid time away from the office to your employees for volunteering.
 You can have them pick areas they are interested in volunteering or you can make a list of opportunities they can participate in during work hours.
 You could even work together on projects like Habitat for Humanity, 5K charity runs, or a park clean-up day.
 The best thing about taking the time to personally invest and network with your local businesses is that you can increase your company’s bottom line, decrease your out-of-pocket marketing expenses, and feel really great about being a vital part of a supportive and growing business community.
 When marketing meets good deeds and friendships, everybody wins!

-Author: Sacha Ferrandi is the owner and founder of Source Capital Funding, Inc. With over 12 years of experience owning and operating a small business for commercial and residential real estate, Sacha is an expert in business development, lending for real estate, and networking.
+Author: Sacha Ferrandi is the owner and founder of Source Capital Funding, Inc. and Texas Hard Money.
+With over 12 years of experience owning and operating a small business for commercial and residential real estate, Sacha is an expert in business development, lending for real estate, and networking.